-Restoring Function to Paralyzed Muscles with Light-activated Neurons from Stem Cells
+Restoring Function to Paralyzed Muscles with Stem Cell Light Activated Neurons

 A neuron (neurone or nerve cell) is an electrically excitable cell that processes and transmits information through electrical and chemical signals.
 These signals between neurons occur via synapses, specialized connections with other cells.
 Neurons can connect to each other to form neural networks.
 Neurons are the core components of the nervous system, which includes the brain, and spinal cord of the central nervous system (CNS), and the ganglia of the peripheral nervous system (PNS).
 Specialized types of neurons include: sensory neurons which respond to touch, sound, light and all other stimuli affecting the cells of the sensory organs, that then send signals to the spinal cord and brain; motor neurons that receive signals from the brain and spinal cord, to cause muscle contractions, and affect glandular outputs, and inter-neurons which connect neurons to other neurons within the same region of the brain or spinal cord, in neural networks.